-Long-term liabilities increased by \$751,116.21 or 4.36% primarily due to the increase of \$602,089.00 in the College's proportionate share of the State's collective net other postemployment benefits (OPEB) liability, which resulted from changes in actuarial valuations of the plan.
-Refer to Note 8 of the Notes to the Financial Statements for more information about the College's long-term liabilities.
+Total liabilities at fiscal year ended June 30, 2020 were \$30,525,352.10.
+Long-term liabilities totaled \$29,206,771.11 at year-end, of which \$679,903.11 represented liabilities for accrued vacation, \$7,859,190.00 represented net pension liability for employees, and \$20,667,678.00 represented the net other postemployment benefits (OPEB) liability.
+Long-term liabilities increased by \$770,575.75 from the previous fiscal year.
+This increase was substantially attributed to the increase of \$911,969.00 in the College's proportionate share of the State's collective net OPEB liability, which resulted from changes in actuarial valuations of the plan.
+Refer to Note 7 of the Notes to the Financial Statements for more information about the College's long-term liabilities.

-For fiscal year 2020, deferred inflows related to pensions decreased by \$112,587.00, or 44.75% and deferred inflows related to OPEB decreased by \$1,019,286.00, or 14.85%.
-Deferred outflows related to pensions decreased by \$657,586.00, or 22.99% and deferred outflows related to OPEB increased by \$600,058.00, or 105.58%.
-Differences to deferred outflows and inflows for pensions and OPEB were primarily due to changes in actuarial assumptions and differences between actual and expected experience.
-See Notes 13 and 14 of the Notes to the Financial Statements for more information about the College's deferred outflows and inflows related to pensions and other postemployment benefits.
+As a result of the implementation of GASB Statement No. 68 in fiscal year 2015 and GASB Statement No. 75 in fiscal year 2018, the College recorded deferred outflows related to pensions and other postemployment benefits of \$4,966,705.00 and deferred inflows related to pensions and other postemployment benefits of \$10,139,490.00.
+Deferred outflows of resources decreased by \$308,723.00 and deferred inflows of resources decreased by \$1,619,453.00 primarily due to differences between actual and expected experience and changes in actuarial assumptions related to other postemployment benefits.
+See Notes 12 and 13 of the Notes to the Financial Statements for more information about the College's deferred outflows and inflows related to pensions and other postemployment benefits.